PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 Instances are generally expressed as explicit references to some class that is itself defined as an instance of `owl:Class`in the application ontology.
 As a workaround the `owl:Class` declaration could be placed in a TIS or GS file.
 If a Connection Recipe explicitly references a class as an Instance, the Semantic Engine will understand to expect or create instances of this class.
 If creating, URI generation and assignment of type will be handled automatically.

 Instances can also be defined without a type.
 This can come in handy when the type is not known until execution time, perhaps because it is dependent on some element in the incoming dataset.
-Currently, a ClassResourceList can be supplied instead of a class URI.
-However, this is a bit confusing because these are also used as Term placeholders.
-In the future, developers on this project could create a new Semantic Engine Language feature called `UntypedInstance`.
+An instance of type `UntypedInstance` can be supplied instead of a class URI.

 **Terms**